STM32OV/OV/readme.md

 STM32Cube_FW_F4_V1.21.0 and System Workbench for STM32.
 The software was built on windows.

+## Advantages

+Using the STM32F407 micrcontroller has some advantages over an Atmel processor for example:
+* 16 bit timers with more than 8x PWM outputs.
+This allows us to control servos without sacrificing precion nor update speed.
+* Supports analog sensors, i2c and spi.
+12b ADC.
+* 186 Mhz Arm core, which is enough for most demanding algorithms as well as an embedded display on the controller.
+* Using an serial connection to a laptop and a remote OpenGL display appliation allows us to separate the realtime and critical portion of the software from the display.
+This seems to be the most effective solution while at the same time conserving a

 ## Getting Started

 Download all the files.
 Adjust to you ambu's dimensions and 3D print the ones in the STM32OV folder.
 Get your hands on the part list.
 Follow the assembly tutorial.